University-wide Disciplinary System

 Initial Inquiry

-Generally, the person bringing the allegation of misconduct first will discuss the allegation with the Associate Dean of Students in the University for Disciplinary Affairs (or designee).
+Generally, the person bringing the allegation of misconduct first will discuss the allegation with the Associate Dean of Students in the University, Center for Student Integrity (or designee).
 During this initial meeting, the Associate Dean will provide information about the University’s disciplinary process and procedures and the timeline for resolving complaints.
 The complainant will be asked to submit a written statement detailing the complaint if they wish to seek resolution under the University-wide disciplinary system.
 The complainant should make every effort to include in the complaint all germane facts known at that time and provide all available supporting materials.
 Upon receipt of the written complaint, the Associate Dean, with the approval of the Associate Provost for Equal Opportunity Programs & Title IX Coordinator for the University, will perform an initial review of the written complaint to determine whether it alleges a violation of the Policy.

 If the complaint alleges a violation of the Policy, the respondent will be notified of the complaint via e-mail and, to the extent possible, will be informed of the date, time and location of the reported behavior, the nature of the reported behavior, the related policy and the name of the complainant.
 From the date of the e-mail, the respondent will generally have up to 5 business days to meet with the Associate Dean.
-During this initial meeting, the Associate Dean of Students in the University for Disciplinary Affairs will provide general information about the University’s disciplinary process and procedures and the timeline for resolving complaints.
+During this initial meeting, the Associate Dean of Students in the University, Center for Student Integrity will provide general information about the University’s disciplinary process and procedures and the timeline for resolving complaints.
 After the initial meeting, the Associate Dean will provide the respondent with access to the complainant’s written statement and the respondent will be required to provide a written response to the complaint, which is generally due 5 business days after being given access to the complainant’s written statement.

 Once the Associate Dean of Students has received the respondent’s written statement, the Associate Dean, with the approval of the Associate Provost, will review the information provided by the complainant and respondent.
 Based on the review and with the approval of the Associate Provost, the Associate Dean has the discretion and authority to dismiss the complaint, or, as explained below, to (a) resolve the complaint administratively with the parties, or (b) to refer the complaint to a University-Wide Disciplinary Committee.